JMiller7334/API-Powered-Weather-App/README.md

 location depending on the zip code that the user enters.
 The user may also select if they want to recieve the weather in Fahrenheit or Celsius.

-  + This project takes advantage of two separate RESTful APIs
+  + This project takes advantage of two separate REST APIs

 ## Github Code Links(This Project):
 Below are some Github links leading directly to the code in this repository.